Understanding Itching Shoulder: Causes, Symptoms, and Treatment Options

 When should I see a healthcare provider for an itchy shoulder?

-If your itchy shoulder symptoms continue or intensify even after trying home remedies, or if you experience itching while pregnant, it is important to consult a healthcare provider.
+If symptoms persist or worsen after home remedies, or if you experience itching during pregnancy, consult a healthcare provider.

 What preventive measures can I take to avoid an itchy shoulder?